cfengine/documentation/guide/language-concepts/normal-ordering.markdown

 promise depend on a class that is set by another promise, or by using the `depends_on` attribute in the promise.

-**Note:** All common bundles are evaluated regardless if those are placed in `bundlesequence` or not.
-Placing common bundles in `bundlesequence` will cause variables and classes will be evaluated once again.
-What is more together with classes and variables evaluation reports promises are evaluated when common bundles are placed in `bundlesequence`.
+**Note:** The evaluation order of common bundles are `classes`, then `variables` and finally `reports`.
+All common bundles are evaluated regardless if they are placed in `bundlesequence` or not.
+Placing common bundles in `bundlesequence` will cause classes and variables to be evaluated again, and is generally good practice to make sure evaluation works properly.

 ## Server normal ordering